nh2/nixos-ami-building/README.md

   nix-shell --pure -p packer --run 'cd packer/ && AWS_REGION=eu-central-1 packer build nixos-packer-example.json'
 ```

-With the Packer method you do not need import the AMI into EC2; Packer already does that for you.
+With the Packer method you do not need to import the AMI into EC2; Packer already does that for you.

 ## Importing built AMIs into EC2